anthbrtn/anthbrtn/cv.md

 **R** ---. \"'Alt-right' news night: The politics of microcelebrity on YouTube\".
 Conference presentation. *Changing the Current:
 Intersections/Cross-Sections*.
-Ryerson & York University, March 7.
+Toronto Metropolitan & York University, March 7.

 **R** ---.
 2020. \"The scraped social: towards a methodological bridging of discourse and the digital.\" Conference presentation. *Beyond